Cglobemaps/LLFI/README.md

 # LLFI
-R Package for VMS and VIIRS data combination and analysis This package was created specifically for VMS data that was provided by the Indonesian Ministery of Fisheries and Maritime Affairs (KKP), VIIRS data obtained from NOAA through VBD (https://eogdata.mines.edu/vbd/)
+R Package for VMS and VIIRS data combination and analysis This package was created at Bogor Agricultural Indonesia (IPB), specifically for VMS data that was provided by the Indonesian Ministery of Fisheries and Maritime Affairs (KKP), and VIIRS data obtained from NOAA through VBD (https://eogdata.mines.edu/vbd/)

 # Publications
 The following papers were published in scientific journals, based on data that was obtained through the usage of the LLFI package:
 -  Analysis of Fishing with Led Lights in and around MPA and No Take Zones at Natuna Indonesia through VMS and VIIRS Data (https://www.sciencegate.app/app/document/download/10.1109/agers51788.2020.9452785)
 -

 # Usage